 Remember to use dummy information if you are ever showing login or account information in your videos.

 Your app commercial can only show material that you are legal permitted to display, so don’t use any copyrighted music, video, logos, characters, etc.

 Unless you want to update your video every few months, avoid mentioning specific events, dates or seasons (such as “Winter Special”).
 Also don’t mention pricing, since this is already viewable in the app store and may be incorrect when dealing with other currencies.

 With this app video, we aimed to deeply engage the viewer by showing the results of the app (happy kids playing).
 We added embedded screenshots of the app, so that if there are UI updates, we can easily update and keep the ad fresh.
 We not only showed off what the app can do via screenshots, but also how it works.

 These app ads were kept at 30 seconds for a quick and engaging experience.
 We used bold text and graphics to make sure the user could easily read the messaging.
 As you can see, this video works great with or without sound.

-Our Sparkhouse production team would love to help you with your app video needs!
-Watch more of our past videos here — and when you’re ready to get started, simply fill out this New Project Form and one of our producers will be in touch shortly!
+Our commercial video production team would love to help you with your app commercial video needs!
+Watch more of our past videos here — and when you’re ready to get started, simply fill out this New Project Form, and one of our producers will be in touch shortly!